|Values are valid only on day of printing.|

-Antinuclear antibodies are seen in a number of autoimmune disorders such as systemic lupus erythematosus, mixed connective tissue disease, rheumatoid arthritis, Sjogren’s syndrome, and progressive systemic sclerosis.
+Antinuclear antibodies are seen in a number of autoimmune disorders such as systemic lupus erythematosus, mixed connective tissue disease, rheumatoid arthritis, Sjogren syndrome, and progressive systemic sclerosis.

 One autoantibody that produces a distinct staining pattern is the anticentromere antibody (ACA).
-ACA occurs in patients with the calcinosis, Raynaud's phenomenon, esophageal hypomotility, sclerodactyly, and telangiectasia (CREST) syndrome variant of PSS.
+ACA occurs in patients with the calcinosis, Raynaud phenomenon, esophageal hypomotility, sclerodactyly, and telangiectasia (CREST) syndrome variant of progressive systemic sclerosis.

 Evaluation of patients with clinical signs and symptoms compatible with systemic sclerosis